 - The cathedral of Santa Maria del Fiore and Piazza del Duomo

 - Brunelleschi's dome

 4. Excursions to Pisa

-If you choose this option, you should know that you will arrive in Florence at lunchtime and that one of its main advantages is that the groups are small (maximum 12 people) so the whole guided tour of these two Renaissance cities is even more enjoyable and profitable.
+If you choose this option, you should know that you will arrive in Florence at lunchtime and that one of its main advantages is that the groups are small (maximum about 12 people) so the whole guided tour of these two Renaissance cities is even more enjoyable and profitable.

 5. Visit the ruins of Ostia

 Ostia is an area of well-preserved ancient ruins located near the sea at a distance of about 40 minutes from the center of Rome.
-If you were enthusiastic about the Colosseum and the Roman Forum, this excursion to Ostia is definitely your best choice.
+If you were enthusiastic about the Colosseum and the Roman Forum, this excursion to Ostia Antica is definitely your best choice.

 In these ruins you will find the Baths of Neptune, the Amphitheater, the Piazzale delle Corporazioni, the Thermopilium, temples dedicated to the Persian god Mithras, a Jewish synagogue and a Christian basilica as main points of interest.

 Although you can visit the ruins on your own, if you want to save time, the excursions from Rome are the best option: they include entrance tickets, transportation to Ostia from Rome, hotel pick-up and local guide who accompanies you during the visit.